Jackie Brambles

-Jackie Todd Brambles (born 1 March 1967), is a British journalist, radio DJ and television presenter.
+Jackie Todd Brambles (born 1 March 1967) is a British journalist, radio DJ and television presenter.
+In the earlier part of her broadcasting career she was known as Jakki Brambles.

 Early life and early career

 Brambles was born in Harlow, Essex, England and grew up in Ayrshire, Scotland, where she went to secondary school at Ayr Academy in Fort Street, Ayr.
 She also began her radio career on local radio station West Sound in Ayr when she was 19.